kumakyoo42/oma-file-formats/OPA.md

 indented for better readability.
 The first line should start with `#OPA` for better recognition of OPA files.

-Except for tag pairs, each line consists of a name followed by a colon (without whitespace in between), which may be followed by some other information, depending on the name.
+Most lines consists of a name followed by a colon (without whitespace in between), which may be followed by some other information, depending on the name.